 Western Desert, North Africa.
 1940-11.
 Two

-members of No 3 Squadron, Royal Australian Air Force, prepare a cross
+members of No. 3 Squadron, Royal Australian Air Force,

-when four of the Squadron's Gladiator aircraft were attacked east of
+of the Squadron's Gladiator aircraft were attacked east

 Information from "3 Squadron News" from